stonerlab/snakemake-wrappers/README.md

 # jams-snakemake

-Snakemake scripts for jams workflows
+This repository contains snakemake support scripts for using jams and common jams workflows.
+For configuring snakemake to run on the Leeds HPC clusters see: [snakemake-gridengine](https://github.com/drjbarker/snakemake-gridengine).